atul1503/Knowledge/Django.md

 18. Model.objects.update() allows to update records. update() takes similar args as filter.
 Use Q() for complex logic like Q() | Q() or ~Q(), & Q(). fieldName__contains("") to check for string values. fieldName__icontains("some toher") for case insensiviity.fieldName__lte for less than equal to.
 Others are lte, gte, gt, lt,
 19. You can use `queryset.query()` to get the query which got this queryset.
 20. Permission classes can be implemetned by subclassing `BasePermission` class where you implement `has_pemission(self,request,view)` to check return true or false. request.user get the associated user object. request.user.is_authenticated check if user is authenticated or not and not anonymous.
 21. To create roles kind of things.
-Create sperate permission class for each role where you decalre the role as
+Create sperate permission class for each role where you decalre the role as as string attribute and in the has_pemissions() method you just check if the user has your role string in his role or not.
+22. `permission_classes=[]` is defined in the APIView class as class attribute.
+23. Mostly user has all the features but for others and roles by extending `AbstractUser` and include the roles.